Statistics for Corpus Linguists

 Example: Data matrix

-Example 2 Let’s create a small example dataset:
+Example 2 Let’s create a small example dataset where the Genitive realisation is recorded for different Speakers, including their Age:

 example_data <- data.frame(